X: Beyond the Frontier: X-Tension

 X-Tension (2000) was released as an expansion to Beyond the Frontier, but many gamers and reviewers consider it more a "sequel" than an "add-on".
 It follows on after the story in Beyond the Frontier, with "the evil Xenon vanquished" and the player "still stranded light years from home".
-The player once again takes control of Kyle Brennan, who now has "time to kill" as his X-perimental ship is reverse-engineered.
+The player once again takes on the role of Kyle Brennan, who now has "time to kill" as his X-perimental ship is reverse-engineered.
 The player is given a ship, some credits, and left to make his own way in the X Universe.
 In a canon aspect, the events of this game would be assumed to see the player start a business empire, which would become Terracorp in the sequel.

 Gameplay

 There is no overarching plot in X-Tension.
 It is an open-ended, sandbox game, filled with "microquests".
 The player is free to choose "to be a trader with an unarmed Argon Lifter... or a bounty-hunter ... armed to the teeth with plasma throwers"; free to choose "where [they] want to go, what to trade in and who to pick on".
-Egosoft's Managing Director, Bernd Lehahn, described X-Tension as "[a] space game that allows you to live freely in a virtual universe and do whatever you want to do.
-At least that's our goal".
+Egosoft's managing director, Bernd Lehahn, described X-Tension as a space game that allows the players to live freely in a virtual universe and do whatever they want to do.